FelDev/felixparadis.com-v3/content/posts/lily58/index.md

 There's no gap and all thumb keys are easy to reach.
 FINALLY 🎉

 ### The staggering (column-staggered)
-The one thing better than ortholinear is columnar staggerred.
+The one thing better than ortholinear is columnar staggered.
 But the Lily58's staggering is so subtle you can barely tell it's there!
 I wish the staggering was more aggressive.
 Especially for the pinky columns, like the Kyria does.